lineclia/lineclia/README.md

 # Hello!
-I'm Lívia Adair Menato 👋
+I'm Lívia Menato 👋

 I am a **Systems Analysis and Development** student at **UNIFEOB**, with a growing passion for **back-end development**, especially with **Python**.
 My journey started in a very different field: I hold a degree in **Psychology** from the University of Beira Interior in Portugal, where I lived for 6 years.